-It is the main reasons you entered university, isn’t it?
-Getting you learn more on what you are passionate about and being able to be ‘creative’ with it.
-Explore different theories, doing research and being with a bunch of people that are equally passionate, can things get any better?
+It is the main reason you entered university, isn’t it?
+Getting you to learn more about what you are passionate about and being able to be ‘creative’ with it.
+Explore different theories, do research and being with a bunch of people that are equally passionate, can things get any better?
 With that being said, it is completely normal to question whether that is what you want to dedicate your life to.
 I think it is a good experience either way.

 I absolutely love our campus!
 It does take a while to get used to and getting lost is, unfortunately inevitable.
 I love how modern the facilities are and it is always clean which is something I can’t say for my secondary school.
 Guildford is a very cute town with many shops and restaurants, personally, there are still places I have yet to explore.